ombhombe2344/Decision_making_statementsloops/README.md

 # Decision_making_statementsloops
 ## if-else

-Aim: To study and implement C++ decision making statements.
+Aim-To study and implement C++ decision making statement loops

-Theory:Decision-making statements in C++ are essential for controlling the flow of a program based on certain conditions.
-These statements evaluate conditions and execute specific code blocks depending on whether the conditions are true or false.
-The primary decision-making statements in C++ include if, else if, else, switch, and conditional (ternary) operators.
-The if statement allows for executing a block of code if a condition is true, and can be extended with else if and else for multiple conditions.
-The switch statement provides a way to execute different code blocks based on the value of a variable, making it a suitable choice for situations with multiple possible discrete values.
-The conditional operator ?: offers a compact syntax for simple if-else conditions.
-These decision-making constructs enable developers to create dynamic and responsive programs that can adapt to varying inputs and scenarios, forming the backbone of logic control in software applications
+Theory-In programming, decision-making statements and loops are fundamental constructs that enable developers to control the flow of execution within a program.
+They allow for the creation of dynamic and responsive software that can adapt to varying conditions and perform repeated tasks efficiently.
+Loops, such as for, while, and do-while, allow a block of code to be executed repeatedly until a specified condition is met.
+The for loop is ideal for iterating a known number of times, often used when working with arrays or collections.
+The while loop checks the condition before each iteration and is useful when the number of iterations is not predetermined.
+The do-while loop ensures the code block is executed at least once, as the condition is evaluated after the loop's body
 # algorithm

 1. To print a pattern